codesoap/ytools/README.md

 # Installation
 Right now you have to build `ytools` yourself.
 All you need to get started is go.

-1. Go to your go workspace source directory (default ist `$HOME/go/src`).
+Tested on OpenBSD 6.4 and Xubuntu 18.04.

-2. `mkdir -p github.com/codesoap/ && cd github.com/codesoap/`
+1. `mkdir -p "$HOME/go/src/github.com/codesoap/" && cd "$HOME/go/src/github.com/codesoap/"`
+   (adapt if you've set a different `$GOPATH`)
-3. `git clone https://github.com/codesoap/ytools.git && cd ytools/`
+2. `git clone https://github.com/codesoap/ytools.git && cd ytools/`
-4. `go get ./...` to install dependencies (`golang.org/x/net/html`)
+3. `go get ./...` to install dependencies (`golang.org/x/net/html`)
-5. `make all` will build all binaries, you will find them in `bin/`
-6. `make install` to install the binaries to `/usr/local/`
+4. `make install` to install ytools (if you just want the binaries do `make all`)

 To uninstall ytools call `make uninstall`.